oracle/graal/substratevm/MemoryManagement.md

 Currently, G1 Garbage Collector can be applied to generate native images on Linux in the AMD64 builds.
 Note: The G1 Garbage Collector integration is available with **GraalVM Enterprise** only and is experimental.

+## Garbage Collection Policies Targeting Different Workloads

+A garbage collector is to provide automatic memory management.
+The garbage collectors provided with GraalVM Native Image (Serial GC and G1 GC) are adaptive garbage collectors with defaults that enable them to work efficiently without modification.
+There also exist different garbage collection policies.
+Different policies target different workloads.
+The policy decides how frequently to purge a cerain memory space.

+By definition, Old generation memory space holds the objects that survives for a long time and is triggered once becomes full or almost full.
+The garbage collection that happens in Old generation is a time-consuming operation and halt an application at that moment.
+Fewer Old generation GC usually means less time spent in the GC, but also assumes higher memory footprint (memory occupied by a process held in RAM).
+GraalVM pursue the policy not to fill up to the full Old generation space and trigger GC more frequently.

+Filling up the Old generation completely before doing a full GC is recommended if you:
+* have manually set a reasonable maximum heap size.
+* run in a restricted environment like Docker where the physical memory size that gets reported is small and you really want to use up all the physical memory that you have.

+However, filling up the Old generation completely before triggering GC is not recommended if you run on a large server, where you start many processes, and do not configure the maximum heap size for each.
+Otherwise, you will severely overload your system.